Henrik-3/unofficial-multiversus-api/README.md

 - Production Key:
     - Rate Limit you requested
     - Suitable for: Production Discord Bots | Websites
-    - PLEASE MAKE SURE THAT YOU ALSO REQUEST AN OFFICIAL VALORANT API KEY AT RIOT TO GET RSO IF YOU HAVE A STATS FEATURE FOR EXAMPLE

 # Error codes
 Here are the error codes for the MultiVersus API that could come up.
 There will always be a more detailed explanation in the `details` field.